Koalas in the Northern Tablelands

 Koala sightings can be reported by;

-Reporting Koala sightings will help obtain and direct future funding for koala conservation.
-The map below shows reported Koala sightings in the local area.
+Reporting koala sightings will help obtain and direct future funding for koala conservation.
+The map below shows reported koala sightings in the local area.

 Food and habitat trees

 There are over 40 Eucalyptus species in our local area that provide food for koalas including most stringybark species, Yellow Box, Red Gum and Ribbon Gums.
 Other trees including casuarinas, tea trees and acacias provide habitat which helps protect koalas from extreme hot and cold and from predators.
-For a comprehensive list of feed trees and habitat trees, contact Southern New England Landcare.
+For a comprehensive list of feed trees and habitat trees, please contact Southern New England Landcare.

 Tips for pet owners

-- Check trees for Koalas.
+- Check trees for koalas.
 Koalas can sometimes be found in trees other than Eucalypts.

 - Use koala friendly fencing or add climbing structures such as thick ropes and ladders.